paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 **(b) Fee revenue amounts**

-(1) **Fiscal year 2021** — For fiscal year 2021, fees under subsection (a)(1) shall be established to generate a total facility fee revenue amount equal to the sum of—

-  (A) the annual base revenue for fiscal year 2021 (as determined under paragraph (3));

-  (B) the dollar amount equal to the operating reserve adjustment for the fiscal year, if applicable (as determined under subsection (c)(2)); and

-  (C) additional direct cost adjustments (as determined under subsection (c)(3)).

-(2) **Subsequent fiscal years** — For each of the fiscal years 2022 through 2025, fees under subsection (a)(1) shall be established to generate a total facility fee revenue amount equal to the sum of—
+(1) **In general** — For each of the fiscal years 2026 through 2030, fees under subsection (a)(1) shall be established to generate a total facility fee revenue amount equal to the sum of—

-  (A) the annual base revenue for the fiscal year (as determined under paragraph (3));
+  (A) the annual base revenue for the fiscal year (as determined under paragraph (2));

   (B) the dollar amount equal to the inflation adjustment for the fiscal year (as determined under subsection (c)(1));

   (C) the dollar amount equal to the operating reserve adjustment for the fiscal year, if applicable (as determined under subsection (c)(2));

-  (D) additional direct cost adjustments (as determined under subsection (c)(3)); and
+  (D) additional direct cost adjustments (as determined under subsection (c)(3));

-  (E) additional dollar amounts for each fiscal year as follows:
+  (E) an additional dollar amount equal to—

-    (i) $7,000,000 for fiscal year 2022.
+    (i) $2,373,000 for fiscal year 2026;

-    (ii) $6,000,000 for fiscal year 2023.
+    (ii) $1,233,000 for fiscal year 2027; and

-    (iii) $7,000,000 for fiscal year 2024.
+    (iii) $854,000 for fiscal year 2028; and

-    (iv) $3,000,000 for fiscal year 2025.
+  (F) in the case of a fiscal year for which the Secretary applies the one-time facility fee workload adjustment under subsection (c)(4), the dollar amount equal to such adjustment.

-(3) **Annual base revenue** — For purposes of paragraphs (1)(A) and (2)(A), the dollar amount of the annual base revenue for a fiscal year shall be—
+(2) **Annual base revenue** — For purposes of paragraph (1), the dollar amount of the annual base revenue for a fiscal year shall be—

-  (A) for fiscal year 2021, $8,000,000; and
+  (A) for fiscal year 2026, the dollar amount of the total revenue amount established for fiscal year 2025 under this subsection as in effect on the day before November 12, 2025, not including any adjustments made for such fiscal year 2025 under subsection (c)(2), as so in effect; and

-  (B) for fiscal years 2022 through 2025, the dollar amount of the total revenue amount established under this subsection for the previous fiscal year, not including any adjustments made under subsection (c)(2) or (c)(3).
+  (B) for fiscal years 2027 through 2030, the dollar amount of the total revenue amount established under this subsection for the previous fiscal year, not including any adjustments made for such previous fiscal year under subsection (c)(2) or (c)(3).

 **(c) Adjustments; annual fee setting**

 (1) **Inflation adjustment**

-  (A) *In general* — For purposes of subsection (b)(2)(B), the dollar amount of the inflation adjustment to the annual base revenue for fiscal year 2022 and each subsequent fiscal year shall be equal to the product of—
+  (A) *In general* — For purposes of subsection (b)(1)(B), the dollar amount of the inflation adjustment to the annual base revenue for each fiscal year shall be equal to the product of—

     (i) such annual base revenue for the fiscal year under subsection (b)(2); and

     (ii) the inflation adjustment percentage under subparagraph (C).

-  (B) *OTC monograph order request fees* — For purposes of subsection (a)(2), the dollar amount of the inflation adjustment to the fee for OTC monograph order requests for fiscal year 2022 and each subsequent fiscal year shall be equal to the product of—
+  (B) *OTC monograph order request fees* — For purposes of subsection (a)(2), the dollar amount of the inflation adjustment to the fee for OTC monograph order requests for a fiscal year shall be equal to the product of—

+    (i) for fiscal year 2026—

+      (I) the fee for fiscal year 2025 under subsection (a)(2); and

+      (II) the inflation adjustment percentage under subparagraph (C); and

+    (ii) for each of fiscal years 2027 through 2030—

-    (i) the applicable fee under subsection (a)(2) for the preceding fiscal year; and
+      (I) the applicable fee under subsection (a)(2) for the preceding fiscal year; and

-    (ii) the inflation adjustment percentage under subparagraph (C).
+      (II) the inflation adjustment percentage under subparagraph (C).

-  (C) *Inflation adjustment percentage* — The inflation adjustment percentage under this subparagraph for a fiscal year is equal to—
+  (C) *Inflation adjustment percentage* — The inflation adjustment percentage under this subparagraph for a fiscal year is equal to the sum of—

-    (i) for each of fiscal years 2022 and 2023, the average annual percent change that occurred in the Consumer Price Index for urban consumers (Washington-Baltimore, DC–MD–VA–WV; Not Seasonally Adjusted; All items; Annual Index) for the first 3 years of the preceding 4 years of available data; and

-    (ii) for each of fiscal years 2024 and 2025, the sum of—

-      (I) the average annual percent change in the cost, per full-time equivalent position of the Food and Drug Administration, of all personnel compensation and benefits paid with respect to such positions for the first 3 years of the preceding 4 fiscal years, multiplied by the proportion of personnel compensation and benefits costs to total costs of OTC monograph drug activities for the first 3 years of the preceding 4 fiscal years; and
+    (i) the average annual percent change in the cost, per full-time equivalent position of the Food and Drug Administration, of all personnel compensation and benefits paid with respect to such positions for the first 3 years of the preceding 4 fiscal years, multiplied by the proportion of personnel compensation and benefits costs to total costs of OTC monograph drug activities for the first 3 years of the preceding 4 fiscal years; and

-      (II) the average annual percent change that occurred in the Consumer Price Index for urban consumers (Washington-Baltimore, DC–MD–VA–WV; Not Seasonally Adjusted; All items; Annual Index) for the first 3 years of the preceding 4 years of available data multiplied by the proportion of all costs other than personnel compensation and benefits costs to total costs of OTC monograph drug activities for the first 3 years of the preceding 4 fiscal years.
+    (ii) the average annual percent change that occurred in the Consumer Price Index for urban consumers (Washington–Arlington–Alexandria–DC–VA–MD–WV; Not Seasonally Adjusted; All items; Annual Index) for the first 3 years of the preceding 4 years of available data multiplied by the proportion of all costs other than personnel compensation and benefits costs to total costs of OTC monograph drug activities for the first 3 years of the preceding 4 fiscal years.

 (2) **Operating reserve adjustment**

-  (A) *In general* — For fiscal year 2021 and subsequent fiscal years, for purposes of subsections (b)(1)(B) and (b)(2)(C), the Secretary may, in addition to adjustments under paragraph (1), further increase the fee revenue and fees if such an adjustment is necessary to provide operating reserves of carryover user fees for OTC monograph drug activities for not more than the number of weeks specified in subparagraph (B).
+  (A) *In general* — For each fiscal year, for purposes of subsection (b)(1)(C), the Secretary may, in addition to adjustments under paragraph (1), further increase the fee revenue and fees if such an adjustment is necessary to provide operating reserves of carryover user fees for OTC monograph drug activities for not more than 10 weeks.

-  (B) *Number of weeks* — The number of weeks specified in this subparagraph is—

-    (i) 3 weeks for fiscal year 2021;

-    (ii) 7 weeks for fiscal year 2022;

-    (iii) 10 weeks for fiscal year 2023;

-    (iv) 10 weeks for fiscal year 2024; and

-    (v) 10 weeks for fiscal year 2025.

-  (C) *Decrease* — If the Secretary has carryover balances for such process in excess of 10 weeks of the operating reserves referred to in subparagraph (A), the Secretary shall decrease the fee revenue and fees referred to in such subparagraph to provide for not more than 10 weeks of such operating reserves.
+  (B) *Decrease* — If the Secretary has carryover balances for such process in excess of 10 weeks of the operating reserves referred to in subparagraph (A), the Secretary shall decrease the fee revenue and fees referred to in such subparagraph to provide for not more than 10 weeks of such operating reserves.

-  (D) *Rationale for adjustment* — If an adjustment under this paragraph is made, the rationale for the amount of the increase or decrease (as applicable) in fee revenue and fees shall be contained in the annual Federal Register notice under paragraph (4) establishing fee revenue and fees for the fiscal year involved.
+  (C) *Rationale for adjustment* — If an adjustment under this paragraph is made, the rationale for the amount of the increase or decrease (as applicable) in fee revenue and fees shall be contained in the annual Federal Register notice under paragraph (5) publishing fee revenue and fees for the fiscal year involved.

-(3) **Additional direct cost adjustment** — The Secretary shall, in addition to adjustments under paragraphs (1) and (2), further increase the fee revenue and fees for purposes of subsection (b)(2)(D) by an amount equal to—
+(3) **Additional direct cost adjustment** — The Secretary shall, in addition to adjustments under paragraphs (1) and (2), further increase the fee revenue and fees for purposes of subsection (b)(1)(D) by an amount equal to—

-  (A) $14,000,000 for fiscal year 2021;
+  (A) $135,000 for fiscal year 2026;

-  (B) $7,000,000 for fiscal year 2022;
+  (B) $300,000 for fiscal year 2027;

-  (C) $4,000,000 for fiscal year 2023;
+  (C) $55,000 for fiscal year 2028;

-  (D) $3,000,000 for fiscal year 2024; and
+  (D) $30,000 for fiscal year 2029; and

-  (E) $3,000,000 for fiscal year 2025.
+  (E) $0 for fiscal year 2030.

-(4) **Annual fee setting**
+(4) **One-time facility fee workload adjustment**

-  (A) *Fiscal year 2021* — The Secretary shall, not later than the second Monday in May of 2020—
+  (A) *In general* — In addition to the adjustments under paragraphs (1), (2), and (3), the Secretary may further increase the fee revenues and fees through a one-time adjustment made for fiscal year 2028, 2029, or 2030, in accordance with this paragraph.

+  (B) *Adjustment described*

+    (i) *Conditions for adjustment* — An adjustment under this paragraph may be made for a fiscal year only if—

+      (I) an adjustment under this paragraph had not been made for any prior fiscal year;

+      (II) the average number of OTC monograph drug facilities subject to a facility fee under subsection (a)(1) over the period of the preceding 3 fiscal years exceeds 1,625; and

+      (III) with respect to facilities described in subclause (II), the average number of such facilities (expressed as a percentage) that appeared on the arrears lists pursuant to subsection (e)(1)(A)(i) over the period of the preceding 3 fiscal years is less than 30 percent.

+    (ii) *Amount of adjustment* — An adjustment under this paragraph for a fiscal year shall equal the product of—

-    (i) establish OTC monograph drug facility fees for fiscal year 2021 under subsection (a), based on the revenue amount for such year under subsection (b) and the adjustments provided under this subsection; and
+      (I) the total facility revenue amount determined under subsection (b) for the fiscal year, exclusive of the adjustment under this paragraph for such fiscal year; and

-    (ii) publish fee revenue, facility fees, and OTC monograph order requests in the Federal Register.
+      (II) the excess facility percentage described in clause (iii).

+    (iii) *Excess facility percentage* — The excess facility percentage described in this clause is—

+      (I) the amount by which the average number of OTC monograph drug facilities subject to a facility fee under subsection (a)(1) over the preceding 3 fiscal years exceeds 1,625; divided by

+      (II) 1,625.

-  (B) *Subsequent fiscal years* — The Secretary shall, for each fiscal year that begins after September 30, 2021, not later than the second Monday in March that precedes such fiscal year—
+(5) **Annual fee setting** — The Secretary shall, not later than 60 days before the first day of each fiscal year—

-    (i) establish for such fiscal year, based on the revenue amounts under subsection (b) and the adjustments provided under this subsection—
+  (A) establish for such fiscal year, based on the revenue amounts under subsection (b) and the adjustments provided under this subsection—

-      (I) OTC monograph drug facility fees under subsection (a)(1); and
+    (i) OTC monograph drug facility fees under subsection (a)(1); and

-      (II) OTC monograph order request fees under subsection (a)(2); and
+    (ii) OTC monograph order request fees under subsection (a)(2); and

-    (ii) publish such fee revenue amounts, facility fees, and OTC monograph order request fees in the Federal Register.
+  (B) publish such fee revenue amounts, facility fees, and OTC monograph order request fees in the Federal Register.

 **(d) Identification of facilities** Each person that owns an OTC monograph drug facility shall submit to the Secretary the information required under this subsection each year.
 Such information shall, for each fiscal year—